“The “Bawug” part of the jowl where layers of gelatinous fat melt and slather into the layers of meat once grilled.”

-Meanwhile in Davao, trot like a hobo in this city which isn’t just anymore best at its civil calmness but also the roost of a WORLD MASTER in grilled tuna jowls as per the World Street Food Congress Council.
+In the meantime, when you visit Davao, trot like a hobo in this city which is not just known for its civil calmness but also now known as home of a World Master in grilled tuna jowls according to the World Street Food Congress Council.

 Who made the list:

 *Anthony Bourdain, world renowned television personality, author and avid street food advocate *KF Seetoh, Makansutra’s Founder/CEO *James Oseland, Author of one of 2007’s Time Asia and the New York Times best books, Cradle of Flavor *Johnny Chan, Top China TV food host and winemaker (http://wsfcongress.com/world-street-food-congress/)